-Considering the COVID-19 pandemic, what role should business continuity management (BCM) programs play in pandemic planning and response?
+Considering the continuing implications of the COVID-19 pandemic, what role should business continuity management (BCM) programs play in pandemic planning and response?

-Pandemic planning or preparedness is an important part of business continuity planning.
-As COVID-19 has shown, pandemic preparedness presents unique challenges for businesses, given its far-reaching geographic impact and difficulty with predicting its scale and duration.
-It can also have a wide range of impacts on businesses (e.g., worker displacement, technology constraints, decreased production, and challenges with third-party capabilities).
+As we have seen, pandemic preparedness presents unique challenges for businesses, given a pandemic's far-reaching geographic impact and difficulty with predicting its scale and duration.
+The wide range of impacts on businesses (e.g., worker displacement, technology constraints, decreased production and challenges with third-party capabilities) are now in the forefront.
 Below we list a few of the critical roles BCM can play in pandemic planning and response:

 - During a pandemic response, BCM should ensure the crisis management function remains engaged, particularly as it relates to following a defined protocol and crisis communications.
 Following a defined protocol that also can be flexible to the fluidity of any disruptive situation is key to a successful response.
-Since a pandemic can cause the workforce to be dispersed, which can lead to feelings of isolation and disconnectedness among employees, teams and even third parties, crisis communications can and should include strategies for both internal and external audiences. - The business continuity program provides critical information that can be utilized as key inputs to the pandemic response plan.
-Similar to other plans (e.g., business resumption and IT disaster recovery plans), the contents of a pandemic response plan should be
+Since a pandemic can cause the workforce to be dispersed, which can lead to feelings of isolation and disconnectedness among employees, teams and even third parties, crisis communications can and should include strategies for both internal and external audiences. - The business continuity program provides critical information that can be utilised as key inputs to the pandemic response plan.
+Similar to other plans (e.g., business resumption and IT disaster recovery plans), the contents of a pandemic response plan should be informed by foundational activities such as the business

-- informed by foundational activities such as the business impact analysis (BIA) and continuity risk assessment.
+- impact analysis (BIA) and continuity risk assessment.
 Outputs of these efforts should include elements such as the criticality of business processes, expected impact to the business caused by a disruption, and maximum tolerable downtime.
 This information can be used to shape or inform a company's response. - Another important data element that can be useful to pandemic response is the identification of critical third parties essential for each business process to function.
 These critical third parties can be identified during the BIA, along with the resulting impact if they are disrupted or unable to provide products and services.
-This information will serve as a guide to develop subsequent strategies and planning discussions. - Business continuity planning often requires developing playbooks that contemplate a variety of events or disasters that can impact the business, and then outlining how organizations should respond during and/or after those events or disasters.
+This information will serve as a guide to develop subsequent strategies and planning discussions. - Business continuity planning often requires developing playbooks that contemplate a variety of events or disasters that can impact the business, and then outlining how organisations should respond during and/or after those events or disasters.
 These playbooks can take the form of checklists or detailed step-by-step procedures and plans, and are typically scenario agnostic (i.e., an all-hazards approach).
 The most effective way to manage the impact of a pandemic, or any other crisis or disaster, is to implement playbooks that have been developed as part of a mature business continuity program.